seekrcentral/seekr2/README.md

 ## Authors and Contributors

-The following people have contributed directly to the coding and validation efforts of SEEKR2.
+The following people have contributed directly to the coding and validation efforts of SEEKR2 (listed an alphabetical order of last name).
 Thanks also to everyone who has helped or will help improve this project by providing feedback, bug reports, or other comments.

-* Lane Votapka (lead developer)
-* Andy Stokely (developer)
-* Anand Ojha (developer)
 * Rommie Amaro (principal investigator)
 * Ilker Deveci (contributor)
 * Hilliary Frank (contributor)
+* Anand Ojha (developer)
+* Andy Stokely (developer)
+* Natalie Timms (contributor)
+* Lane Votapka (lead developer)

 ### Copyright